 When companies sell potentially dangerous products without appropriate warnings, they may be liable for the harm they cause consumers of those products.
 They are also liable for product impurities resulting from defective manufacturing.
 If you or a family member used Valsartan or another ARB drug to treat high blood pressure and thereafter contracted cancer or liver damage, you may be able to join plaintiffs that have already filed products liability claims.

-The skilled, experienced and hard-working products liability attorneys of Kaufman & McPherson, PLLC are prepared to help.
+The skilled, experienced, and hard-working product liability attorneys of Kaufman & McPherson, PLLC are prepared to help.
 We will listen to your story, examine your medical records and determine if you have a potential case.
 Once we file suit, we will guide you through the process as we build a case for liability and document your damages.
 We will try to negotiate a just settlement with the defendants on your behalf and if necessary will present your case skillfully and vigorously at trial.
-To consult with us about Valsartan claim, call 304-842-4300 or contact us online.
+To consult with us about the Valsartan claim, call 304-842-4300 or contact us online.